edricf/pca/README.md

 # pca
-implementation of PCA from scratch
+This is an implementation of PCA from scratch